InterviewsGuide

 Most people accept the first offer they get.
-That's a mistake that compounds over your entire career.
-A single negotiation done well can be worth $100K+ over 10 years.
+That single mistake compounds over your entire career.
+A well-executed negotiation can be worth $100K+ over 10 years.

 The only way to leave money on the table is to not ask.